exalearn/ExaMol/docs/index.rst

    examol run examples/redoxmers/spec.py:spec

-Begin with our `Quickstart <quickstart.html>`_ to learn how to create the specification file, then continue with the following section about the components of an ExaMol application if your science requires new capabilities.
+Begin with our `Quickstart <quickstart.html>`_ to learn how to create the specification file then continue with the following section about the components of an ExaMol application before finding the components needed for your application in the API documentation.

 .. toctree::